Does anyone know what may have possessed Moulinsart?

 The short answer is that they don't "own" the Michael Turner and Leslie Lonsdale-Cooper translations - the copyright in those currently (as far as we know) reside with Egmont, who in turn inherited them when they took over the titles from Methuen.

-Egmont in turn didn't have the rights to produce digital editions of the books.
+Egmont in turn didn't have the rights to produce digital editions of the books, and Moulinsart did.

 I am sure it was done with the best of intentions, and the MT&LL-C texts remain available in the hard copies so we should probably think of them as complementary, rather than mutually exclusive.

 I remain to be convinced however that the new texts do the albums justice, and not through actual deficiency in the translation.
 The appearance of words on a page - how the artist balances white space against the rest of the frame to allow text to be used effectively, the size and density of the text - play an important part in the æsthetic, and in places the new digital versions have erred against the original look of the books (I outline this in more detail here